-David Hunt joins Landon & Stark Associates and transforms the company from a document service into a professional patent search company.
+David Hunt joins Landon & Stark Associates and transforms the company from a document retrieval firm into a professional patent search service firm.
 He creates the leading patent search firm in the United States by employing former patent examiners, scientific advisors, and practicing engineers in all major technology areas.

 Brad Buehler joins the company and implements business practices that deliver the industry’s fastest patent search turnaround and, arguably, it’s best quality.
 The company becomes well-known for its operational process and its deep bench of highly trained patent analysts.